dustykat/engr-1330-webbook/ctds-webbook/docs/index.md

 - Follow this hyperlink to examine the [http://CTDS-WebCourse](http://192.168.1.75:8089)
 - Follow this hyperlink to examine the [http://CTDS-WebData](http://192.168.1.75:8090)

+- Follow this hyperlink to examine the [http://CTDS-WebCourse](http://54.243.252.9/webbook-engr1330/redirect2psuedo)
+- Follow this hyperlink to examine the [http://CTDS-WebData](http://54.243.252.9/webbook-engr1330/redirect2database)

 At TTU the actual course is accessed from **blackboard.ttu.edu**, using individual instructor content to replace selected (or all) content in the sample course framework.
 The lead author uses the entire content herein verbatim; other contribuitors adapt the content to their specific sections.
 The webbook component is common to all sections.

 ## Document History